Last Updated: December 13, 2024

 To open a project file that has been saved as a template, make sure you are searching All Files or Project Template to see and then open the template.

-In the Objectives as Milestones.mpp file, 21 milestones represent the 21 SMART+A Objectives for the wind farm project that has been used as an illustration.
+In the Objectives as Milestones.mpp file, 21 milestones represent the 21 SMART+A Objectives for the wind farm project that has been used as an illustration in the MS Project Master Class Book.
 These objectives in the Clarify Objectives Workbook are embedded in the Project Summary Task Notes field.
-However, this information has also been entered in the task Notes field for six of the milestones, illustrating where you might enter this type of information if not using an external document.
+However, this information has also been entered in the task Notes field for six milestones, illustrating where you might enter this information if you are not using an external document.

-Task Notes can be viewed by selecting Task on the ribbon, Information, and then the Notes tab in Task Information.
-In the figure above, task Notes is shown in the bottom view of a split window.
+Task Notes can be viewed by selecting the Task tab on the ribbon, Information, and then the Notes tab in Task Information.
+In the figure above, the Task Notes field is shown in the bottom view of a split window.
+In this figure, Task Notes is shown for the selected milestone in the top view of the split window.

 This split window, with a Gantt Chart view on the top and a Task Form view on the bottom, can be shown by selecting View / checking Details /, right-clicking in the bottom view, and selecting Notes.

 The New Project Template.mpt file lists this routine in the Notes field for all milestones.
 As mentioned above, projects can be started from a template.
-An organization's template might include a full-blown expert project, which must only be tweaked to begin a new project.
+An organization's template might include a full-blown expert project that meets many requirements for planning a specific project, which must only be tweaked to begin a new project.
 This would dramatically reduce the time involved in initiating and planning a project.
+Certainly, the goal of a mature project organization would be a catalog of expert templates for planning projects that tend to be repeatable.

 Besides a full-blown project plan, a template can include local settings in Project Options and custom elements like the organization’s calendar, views, tables, fields, reports, etc.